pitzer-e/FlaskTracker/README.md

 * The system administrator

 #### Standard User
-The standard user should be able to register for an account that they will be able to log in to the application with in order to enter data for themselves.
-They should only be able to view their own data, and enter locations that they have visited themselves.
-No viewing of others data, or entering of data for others.
-The standard can also generate a report of the places that they have been, and what their chance might be depending on the infection chance of the locations that they have visited were.
+A standard user is able to register for an account that they will be able to log in to the application with.
+They are able to view their own data, and enter locations that they have visited themselves.
+They can't view others data, or enter data for others.
+They can also generate a report of the places that they have been, and what their chance of infection might be depending on the infection chance of the locations they visited.

 #### System Administrator
 The system administrator is the user which is built into the system for administration purposes.
-The admin user is able to change whether a standard user is infected or not, and can also change the chance of infection for any of the given locations.
+They are able to change whether a standard user is infected or not, and can also alter the chance of infection for any of the given locations.

+#### Running the Application
+The program can be called by navigating to the working directory and calling:<br>

+    /../FlaskTracker/python3 run.py

+Or by using and IDE such as PyCharm, and running the program using the Run 'FlaskTracker' button.

 ## Updates
 This section is intended to be used as an area to communicate how major changes are handled within the framework of the